DestinyofYeet/log_setup/README.md

 I am thinking of this as a sort of library.

+To use it in your project run:

 `git submodule add https://github.com/DestinyofYeet/log_setup`

+To update:

-To update: `git submodule update --remote`
+`git submodule update --remote`

 To use: